DessimozLab/read2tree/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Alex Warwick for help how to initiate such a package.
 __